Crisis of the Third Century: Breakdown of the internal trade network

 While imperial revenues fell, imperial expenses rose sharply.
 More soldiers, greater proportions of cavalry, and the ruinous expense of walling in cities all added to the toll.
 Goods and services previously paid for by the government were now demanded in addition to monetary taxes.
 The empire suffered from a crippling labour shortage.
 The steady exodus of both rich and poor from the cities and now-unprofitable professions forced Diocletian to use compulsion; conscription was made universal, most trades were made hereditary, and workers could not legally leave their jobs or travel elsewhere to seek better-paying ones.
 This included the unwanted middle-class civil service positions and under Constantine, the military.
 Constantine also tried to provide social programs for the poor to reduce the labour shortage.

 Increased militarization

 All the barracks emperors based their power on the military and on the soldiers of the field armies, not on the Praetorians in Rome.
 Thus, Rome lost its role as the political center of the empire during the third century, although it remained ideologically important.
-In order to legitimize and secure their rule, the emperors of the third century needed above all military successes.
+In order to legitimize and secure their rule, the emperors of the third century military successes above all else.

 The centre of decision-making shifted away from Rome and to wherever the emperor was with his armies, typically, in the east.
 This led to the transfer of the capital to the four cities Milan, Trier, Nicomedia, and Sirmium, and then to Constantinople.
 The Senate ceased to be the main governing organ and instead members of the equestrian class who filled the military officer corps became increasingly prominent.